|

 had expressed skepticism about the quality of the evidence of extraterrestrial life, but

 did strongly support the release of government information on the subject.
+On May 24, 1994 Gibbons received a memorandum from

 Sheila E. Widnall, Secretary of the Air Force, notifying him that the Air Force was